Economic Inspection and police: your point of contact in the event of unfair trading practices and fraud

 The Economic Inspection is part of a powerful European network of enforcement authorities chaired by the European Commission, which means that it can also take cross border action via colleagues in other EU countries.
 These bodies recently acquired additional authorities such as the removal of websites from the net and the imposition of administrative fines.

 Are you a victim of unfair trading practices?
-If so, notify the Economic Inspection via its Hotline.
+If so, notify the Economic Inspection via its platform ConsumerConnect.
 Remember, however, that the Economic Inspection’s task, i.e. the termination of infringements, is in the general public interest, which means that it will not intervene in your individual dispute.
 But your notification can help put the spotlight on potential unfair trading practices.

 The European Consumer Centres Network reports any complaints it has received regarding unfair trading practices during its consultations with the Economic Inspection.